 Upcoming Shows in Lancaster, PA

 Lights, curtain, action!
-Did you know that Lancaster is home to the oldest working theatre in the United States, The Fulton Theatre, and the largest faith-based theatre in the United States, Sight & Sound Theatres, as well as dinner theatres, comedy shows, and family productions?
-If you like theatre then you are in the right place.
+Did you know that Lancaster is home to one of the oldest working theatres in the United States, The Fulton Theatre, and the largest faith-based theatre in the United States, Sight & Sound Theatres, as well as dinner theatres, comedy shows, and family productions?
+Theatre lovers you are in the right place.
 Lancaster hosts a number of Broadway caliber productions and high-profile performers throughout the year.

-JESUS- Sight & Sound Theatres | March 10- January 5
+JESUS- Sight & Sound Theatres™ | March 9 through October 5

 JESUS is the musical stage adventure about the most famous person ever to walk the earth and the everyday people whose lives he changed forever.
 This action-packed experience will captivate your imagination as you take in the stories, scenery & sets, and elaborate costumes of this timeless production.